 Causes of malignant lesions

-It’s rare for a malignant sclerotic lesion to start in your bone.
+It’s for a malignant sclerotic lesion to start in your bone.
 Instead, they’re usually the result of cancer spreading from other areas.
 All types of cancer can metastasize and spread to your bones.
 However, the types of cancer that are most likely to spread to your bones include:

 Other factors that might increase your risk of developing a malignant sclerotic lesion include: